Myth: Carbohydrates in a mother’s diet do not affect the baby’s birth weight.

 Truth: This is false.

 Carbohydrates are classified as a macronutrient along with proteins and fats.
 The body needs macronutrients to meet and sustain metabolism and energy levels.
-Carbohydrates consist of sugars, starches and fibers found in vegetables, fruits, dairy and grain products.
+Carbohydrates consist of sugars, starches and fibres found in vegetables, fruits, dairy and grain products.